ellenpham/API-Webserver-LocalTourBooking/readme.md

 user = db.relationship('User', back_populates='tour_bookings')
 ```

-`TourBookingSchema` is nested in `UserSchema` for when a user (specifically a tourist) is returned in the response, their tour bookings are stored in a list that nested in the user object.
+`TourBookingSchema` is nested in `UserSchema` for when a user (a tourist in particular) is returned in the response, their tour bookings are stored in a list that nested in the user object. `UserSchema` is also nested in `TourBookingSchema` but not in a list because one tour booking should only belong to one user.
 Nesting schemas are defined to represent this relationship as below:

-In `user.py`, `user` is excluded to prevent circular references.
+In `user.py` (under `UserSchema`), `user` is excluded to prevent circular references.

 ```
 tour_bookings = fields.List(fields.Nested('TourBookingSchema', exclude=['user']))
 ```

-In `tour.py`, we only need `username`, `email` and `role` attributes of the tourist user to show up in the nested list of tour bookings.
+In `tour_booking.py` (under `TourBookingSchema`), we only need `username`, `email` and `role` attributes of the tourist user to show up in the nested list of tour bookings.

 ```
 user = fields.Nested('UserSchema', only=['username', 'email', 'role'])